autopilotpattern/mysql/README.md

 ### Bootstrapping via `pre_start` handler

 When a container is started ContainerPilot will run the `manage.py pre_start` function, which must exit cleanly before the MySQL server will be started.
+See [ContainerPilot's `preStart` action docs](https://www.joyent.com/containerpilot/docs/start-stop) for how this is triggered.

 Once `pre_start` has gathered its configuration from the environment it verifies whether this instance has been previously started.
 If not, it asks Consul whether a snapshot image for the database exists on Manta.
 If so, it will download the snapshot and initialize the database from that snapshot using the Percona `xtrabackup` tool.
 If not, we perform the initial MySQL setup via `mysql_install_db`.
 Note that we're assuming that the first instance is launched and allowed to initialize before we bring up other instances, but this only applies the very first time we bring up the cluster.
 Also note that at this time the MySQL server is not yet running and so we can't complete replication setup.

 ### Maintenance via `health` handler

 The ContainerPilot `health` handler calls `manage.py health` periodically.
 The behavior of this handler depends on whether the instance is a primary, a replica, or hasn't yet been initialized as either.
+See [ContainerPilot's service health check docs](https://www.joyent.com/containerpilot/docs/health) for how to use this in your own application.

 The `health` function first checks whether this instance has been previously initialized (via checking a lock file on disk).
 If not, it'll check if a primary has been registered with Consul.
 If not, the handler will attempt to obtain a lock in Consul marking it as the primary.
 If the lock fails (perhaps because we're bringing up multiple hosts at once and another has obtained the lock), then we'll exit and retry on the next call of the `health` function.
 If the lock succeeds this node is marked the primary and we'll bootstrap the rest of the MySQL application.
 This includes creating a default user, replication user, and default schema, as well as resetting the root password, and writing a snapshot of the initialized DB to Manta (where another instance can download it during `pre_start`).